-Lycantis was originally written as a short story for a quest submission in a video game, where it got many positive reviews from peers.
+Her first book, Lycantis, was originally written as a short story for a quest submission in a video game, where it got many positive reviews from peers.
 The quest story was declined, and so her friends convinced her to start writing it as an actual novel.
 The step into the world of fantasy and fiction writing prompted many other projects.
 She incorporates her own dreams and personal experiences into these works.
-Lycantis will always be her favorite among her different novels and series."

 A bit of summary:

-My name is Malaena Medford (muh-lay-nuh, if you're tripping over that), and I'm also called Lycantis by friends and family.
+My name is Malaena Medford (muh-lay-nuh, if you're tripping over that).
+I'm also called Lycantis by friends and family.
 I'm a female "werewolf" living in America at present.

-The condition I have as a werewolf, often called "werewolf syndrome", is also known as hypertrichosis or hirsutism, with excessive hair growth being the most notable feature.
+The condition I have as a werewolf, often called "werewolf syndrome", is known as hypertrichosis or hirsutism, with excessive hair growth being the most notable feature.
 I'm just like everybody else.
-I like long walks on the beach, listening to everything from classical to metal, and snacking on the occasional human or two.
+I like relaxing in the forest, listening to everything from classical to metal, and snacking on the occasional human or two.

 I have this delightful condition called porphyria; a specific kind which makes me violently allergic to light with both skin and nervous system problems.
 Yes, the sun is trying to kill me. *hisses and retreats into the darkness*